How much regulation do we need from genomes to society?: Introduction

+There are several key determinants of regulatory costs across these domains.
+These include size, often measured by the number of individuals in the system, such as employees or genomes \cite{boyne2013burdened, van2003scaling}; internal structure, measured by the level of hierarchies and size of the sub-units \cite{carillo1991organization}; and functional complexity \cite{anderson1961organizational}, often measured by the number of different tasks performed by individuals.
+While these factors are well-documented within their respective fields, a comprehensive and systematic understanding of the determinants of regulatory costs remains elusive.

-The identification of common key determinants—size, structure, and functional complexity—across both social and biological systems suggests the potential for a unifying and comparative perspective.
-Previous studies have successfully achieved this goal by using scaling analysis as a foundation for empirical analysis.
-By combining this with mechanistic models that explain scaling relationships, researchers have uncovered common mechanisms across a diverse range of systems, including those in physics, biology, ecology, as well as firms and cities \cite{west2018scale,van2003scaling, kempes2017drivers,cody1975ecology,bettencourt2007growth}.
-These studies reveal key connections between size, function, and architecture, illustrating how fundamental principles can be applied across different types of systems.
+The identification of common key determinants across both social and biological systems, such as size, structure, and functional complexity, suggests the potential for a unifying and comparative perspective.
+A powerful tool that has been successful in accomplishing this across a diverse range of systems, including those in physics, biology, and ecology, as well as for firms and cities \cite{west2018scale,van2003scaling, kempes2017drivers,cody1975ecology,bettencourt2007growth} is the use of scaling analyses to reveal common underlying mechanisms.
+Fundamental metrics in many of these systems exhibit simple power law scaling behavior as a function of their size, which can be mechanistically, and in many cases quantitatively, understood from similar underlying dynamics.
+Such studies reveal key connections between size, function, and architecture, illustrating how fundamental principles can be applied across different types of systems.
+A major contribution of this paper is to show that metrics reflecting regulatory functions from bacteria to cities and companies do indeed scale in a similar and systematic fashion, strongly suggesting that there are unifying principles and dynamics at play.